sohamsharma966/Online-college-form/README.md

 2. turn on xamp (apache and mysql) > go to localhost. on website phpmyadmin= helps you manage database.

-3. go to root of xamp_folder > create new file index.php in php_tutorials.
+3. go to root of xamp_folder > create new file index.php in php-tut_folder.

 4. now go to localhost/ to request > it will give response index.php page. if you write php syntax in index.php then php will first execute and then convert into html and response.

 **we are using php here to execute on server as backend language**

-5. when you go to page source of respond page it will not show php commands
+5. when you go to page source of respond page it will not show php commands.

+**6. Go to Tutorial_folder in this project to learn the basics and come to continue the project.**

 ## Get ready Mysql